piitaya/ha-retro-experience/README.md

 Both switches are off by default.
 Turn them on to activate.

 **A browser refresh is required after installing the integration for the first time!**

+## Contributing

+This project is provided as-is for fun.
+There is no guarantee that issues will be fixed, and no new features are planned.